vulinh64/vulinh64.github.io/blog/2025-08-18-java-25-new-features.md

 !["Valhalla When?"](img/2025-08-18-img-0002.png "Valhalla When?")

 *Sure, the meme doesn't quite fit, but honestly, Project Valhalla has become something of a legendary meme among Java developers by now.*

-## Counting down to JDK 25 Release Date

-How many days until the big day?

-<DateCountdown to='2025-09-16' description='JDK 25 Release Date'></DateCountdown>

 ## Incompatibility Reports with JDK 25 Early Access